 NYU Shanghai is fully committed to the protection of the privacy of student records.
-To assist with the guarding of this privacy, the University complies with the United States Family Educational Rights and Privacy Act (FERPA).
-This specifically means that any education records maintained by the University and directly related to students - such as grades, transcripts, and test scores - will not be released to others, including parents or guardians, without the student's consent, except as provided by United States federal regulations.
+To assist with the guarding of this privacy, NYU Shanghai complies with the U. S. Family Educational Rights and Privacy Act (FERPA).
+This specifically means that any education records maintained by NYU and NYU Shanghai and directly related to students - such as grades, transcripts, and test scores - will not be released to others, including parents or guardians, without the student's consent, except as provided by U. S. federal regulations.